-In trials of this therapy, 5 percent of users discontinued the drug due to side effects and almost 90 percent reported local application site reactions, some of which were severe (pruritus, erythema, pain, inflammation, ulceration, edema, burning, induration, vesicular rash).
+In trials of this therapy, 5 percent of users discontinued the drug due to side effects and almost 90 percent reported local application site reactions, some of which were severe (itching, redness, pain, inflammation, ulceration, swelling, burning, small blisters).

 Surgical treatment — Surgical treatments include treatments that remove the wart (called excision) and treatments that destroy (freeze, burn) the wart.
 These treatments are often used in combination.
 Some surgical treatments can be done in the office while others are done in the operating room.
-Surgical treatments may be recommended for:
+Surgical treatments are considered safe in pregnancy, and may be recommended for:

 Cryotherapy — Cryotherapy uses a chemical to freeze the wart.
 The treatment can be done in the office, and does not usually require any anesthesia.

 Cryotherapy often causes pain during the procedure; other side effects can include skin irritation, swelling, blistering, and ulceration.
-Cryotherapy is not usually a first-line treatment.
 Cryotherapy can be used during pregnancy.

 Electrocautery — Electrocautery uses electrical energy to burn away warts.
 Treatment is usually done in an operating room using local anesthesia to prevent pain.